-Choosing the best startup incubator can be tricky, with several opportunities up for grab.
-Which is why we’ve narrowed it down to the ones with the most impressive track records.
+Choosing the best startup incubator can be tricky, with several opportunities up for grabs.
+This is why we’ve narrowed it down to the ones with the most impressive track records.
 In no particular order, here are the most popular startup incubators:

 1. Y Combinator